 ‘The requirement of the present, the failure of the past, is the same: to provide a thoroughly self-conscious and self-critical human account of man…Our alienation goes to the roots.
 The realization of this is the essential springboard for any serious reflection on any aspect of present inter-human life (pp.11-12 of 156) …We respect the voyager, the explorer, the climber, the space man.
 It makes far more sense to me as a valid project — indeed, as a desperately urgently required project for our time — to explore the inner space and time of consciousness.
 Perhaps this is one of the few things that still make sense in our historical context.
 We are so out of touch with this realm [so in denial of the issue of the human condition] that many people can now argue seriously that it does not exist.
 It is very small wonder that it is perilous indeed to explore such a lost realm [p.105]’.
 (The Politics of Experience and The Bird of Paradise) (see par.
 649 of FREEDOM)

-And it is this ‘thoroughly self-conscious and self-critical human account of man’ that Jeremy Griffith has at last found.
-And you will know Griffith’s account is the true explanation of our condition because it is based on the ‘essential springboard’ of recognition that our ‘conscious’ mind is deeply psychologically troubled — that we are a psychotic and neurotic, immensely alienated species.
-(Laing’s phrase about our alienation being like ‘fifty feet of solid concrete’ is amongst the most used phrases in all of Jeremy Griffith’s writing).
+And it is this ‘thoroughly self-conscious and self-critical human account of man’ that Jeremy has at last found.
+And you will know Jeremy’s account is the true explanation of our condition because it is based on the ‘essential springboard’ of recognition that our ‘conscious’ mind is deeply psychologically troubled — that we are a psychotic and neurotic, immensely alienated species.
+(Laing’s phrase about our alienation being like ‘fifty feet of solid concrete’ is amongst the most used phrases in all of Jeremy’s writing).

-But again, as was emphasised at the end of WTM Email 30 about just how revealing ceremonial masks are, it needs to be reiterated here that while humans have been as torturously alienated as Laing observed, this is not the full story about humans.
-As has been stressed throughout these emails, and across all of Jeremy Griffith’s work, the greater truth is that humans have also been the most courageous, heroic, successful and meaningful creatures to ever exist on Earth.
+But it needs to be emphasised here that while humans have been as torturously alienated as Laing observed, this is not the full story about humans.
+As has been stressed throughout these emails, and across all of Jeremy’s work, the greater truth is that humans have also been the most courageous, heroic, successful and meaningful creatures to ever exist on Earth.
 We are not the awful beings we appeared to be; rather, given the magnificence of our fully conscious mind, nature’s greatest invention, and all the injustice we humans have had to endure for some two million years, we fully deserve to be considered divine beings!

 - - - - - - - - - - - - - - - - - -